GwynDavies/montty/docs/writing_checks.md

 * **CollectAllCheck**
     * Runs **all** checks in the collection sequentially in the order added - irrespective of the completion status of prior checks
-    * The check gets the highest status status, of any of the checks run:
+    * The check gets the highest status, of any of the checks run:
         * (Highest: ALERT -> WARN -> OKAY -> NA :Lowest)
+    * Checks cannot return status of NA
     * Use when checks **do not** depend on each other

 <br/>